 - presentation lasting approx. 30 minutes

 - discussion lasting approx. 30 minutes about this presentation

 The oral defence is public, unless you objected to this when you applied for admission to the doctoral procedure.
 Faculty teachers may participate regardless.

-You’ll be sent an email asking you to inform the Dean’s Office of the topic of the presentation by a certain date – you can use this form for your reply.
+Three weeks before the disputation date, notify the Dean's Office of the topic of the presentation in writing by You can use this form for your reply.
 The Dean’s Office will then set the date for the oral defence and notify you and the faculty public of this date via email at least 14 days in advance, providing details of the topic.

 The dean arranges the oral defence committee comprising three university lecturers and/or habilitated members of the faculty and informs them of this via email.
 The oral defence committee shall be appointed and the date for the oral defence set according to the supervisor’s proposal.

 Please bring your laptop with you for your presentation.
 We recommend that you arrive at least 15 minutes before the start of your oral defence to familiarise yourself with the technical facilities.